-Your energy company, and the energy networks, can access enough of data to enable them to send you accurate bills and carry out other essential tasks.
+Your energy company, and the energy networks, can access appropriate data to enable them to send you accurate bills and carry out other essential tasks.

 Suppliers will have to get your consent to access half-hourly data, or to use data for marketing purposes.
 They can access daily data unless you object.

-You will also be able to share data with third parties (such as switching sites) if you want them to give you advice on the best tariff for you, should you wish to.
+You will also be able to share data with third parties (such as switching sites) if you want them to give you advice on the best tariff for you.

 The Data guide for Smart Meters published by Energy UK outlines the key information customers need to know about their rights and choices when they get a smart meter installed.

 Smart meters will ultimately make switching suppliers easier and quicker.
 It is important that smart metering devices work together (even if from different providers) and also that consumers can still use the meter on change of supplier.
 However, meters installed during the Foundation stage may lose some smart functionality depending on which energy supplier you switch to.
 This will be resolved for the vast majority of meters installed during the main rollout as more energy suppliers begin installing smart meters.

 In most cases, if you switch during the Foundation stage the meter can still be used in ‘traditional’ mode if the new energy supplier cannot support the smart functionality at the stage of switching suppliers.
 The In Home Display (IHD) issued alongside the smart meter should still continue to operate and show you near real time information about your energy consumption.

 Ofgem has introduced rules designed to help domestic consumers understand if the smart services they are receiving will be maintained when they switch supplier.
 The rules include a requirement that a supplier installing a smart meter must inform the customer that they may lose meter functionality on change of supplier.